“‘Cause I’m as free as a bird nowAnd this bird you cannot change!”

 Had just reminded me where I was in that moment.

-On a trail, your first concerns are what’s in front and behind:
+On a trail, my first concerns are what’s in front and behind:

 tree roots, rocks, and snakes – ahead